 You don't have to take several thousands of pounds of flower petals or plant parts to get one ounce of oil to receive health benefits from plants.
 Now, don't get me wrong, I actually do love and use essential oils.
 They make lovely natural perfumes, add wonderful scent to natural beauty care remedies and I appreciate aromatherapy.
 I also find particular oils especially useful during acute lung and sinus congestion as they can be very penetrating compared to use of a tea or decoction, topically, and can be more easily applied.
 However, there are some very outrageous claims circulating about the use of essential oils.
-Exercise extreme caution if told to ingest essential oils, as many of them are highly poisonous if used internally (just look up pennyroyal's history).
+Exercise extreme caution if told to ingest essential oils, as due to quality or production methods, many of them are highly poisonous if used internally (just look up pennyroyal's history).
+Most brands of essential oils are diluted with fillers, extenders and perfumes to make up for their poor distillation practices and are unsafe for ingestion.
 There is no reason to spend a fortune on certain expensive essential oils to reap similar benefits that can be had from using an inexpensive (or free if you grew it!) tea or infusion made from the same plant.
 I think JP Sears hit the nail on the head with this video.

 4. Agave nectar: